Lochzin/Sprite-Render-Tool-Wiki/docs/en/Lighting.md

 ### Automatic Light Rotation

-When using the **Detect Cameras** button, the add-on automatically calculates a Z rotation for each camera based on the relative position between the camera and the pivot object.
+When using the **Detect Cameras** button, the add-on automatically calculates a Z rotation for each camera based on the relative position between the camera and the light pivot.

-> **Important**: The **Pivot Object** must be set in the **Light Pivot** section before using Detect Cameras; otherwise the operator will cancel with an error.
+> **Important**: The **Light Pivot** object must be set in the **Light Pivot** section before using Detect Cameras; otherwise the operator will cancel with an error.

 #### Automatic Detection Limitations